waiyankyaw-dev/waiyankyaw-dev/README.md

 ## 👋Hi, I am Wai Yan Kyaw!

 - 👩🏻‍💻I’m a sophomore CS student [@SUSTech](https://www.sustech.edu.cn/en/) .
 - 🌱 I am currently exploring ML, DL, CV, and NLP, with plans to specialize in one subfield.
-- 👯 I am actively participating in hackathons focused on Web Applications.
-- ⚡ Fun fact: I can study and code all day, except when eating or sleeping.
 - 📫 Reach me?
 12312638@mail.sustech.edu.cn or waiyankyaw.dev@gmail.com